turbinenreiter/MicroPythonSmallSats/text/Results.md

 ![Relative time spent on each example by each participant per language.\\label{fig:pixels}](../language_survey/results/praktikum/map.png){ width=75% }

+\\ \\

 In summary, the Programming Language Evaluation shows that Python has its strengths in the usability realm of readability and writability, while reliability has to be improved by using external tools.
-With the readability criteria being the base for all language traits, Pythons strength there can alleviate weaknesses in other areas.
+With the readability criteria being the base for all language traits, Python's strength there can alleviate weaknesses in other areas.

 Project-Based Programming Language Evaluation
 ---------------------------------------------